mathewsanders/Mustard/Documentation/Token types and AnyToken.md

 for token in tokens {

     switch token.tokenizerType {
-      // Here we switch on `token.tokenizerType` to check what tokenizer made the token
-      // and use this to control the message that's printed

-      case is ThreeLetterWord.Type:
+      // token was made by `ThreeLetterWord` tokenizer case is ThreeLetterWord.Type:
         print("3 letters:", token.text)

-      case is FourLetterWord.Type:
+      // token was made by `FourLetterWord` tokenizer case is FourLetterWord.Type:
         print("4 letters:", token.text)

     default: break
     }